 Denver households are allowed one vehicle per licensed driver, plus one extra vehicle.
 For example, a household consisting of three licensed drivers may have up to four vehicles at the residence.
 Additional cars would be considered in violation of the code.

-Lawns may not exceed 6” in height.
-Plant growth may not extend onto adjacent sidewalks, streets or alleys.
+Plant growth may not extend onto adjacent sidewalks, streets or alleys, or block visibility at street corners.

 Fences must be maintained, built to proper height (generally 4’ in the front and 6’ in the sides and back of residential lots), and constructed with approved materials (no barbed wire, corrugated metal or salvage materials).
 Check to see whether your fence requires a permit.